seanofw/HalfMaid.Img/README.md

 ## Credits, and support and contact info

 Have questions?
 Found a bug?
 Want a feature?
-Submit it as an issue on Github:  https://www.github.com/seanofw/HalfMaid.Img
+Submit it as an issue on Github:  https://www.github.com/seanofw/HalfMaid.Img/issues

-Credits:
+**Credits:**

 * Most of this was written by Sean Werkema in 2019-2024, although some parts were based on an older C++ image library he wrote circa 2003.
 * The GIF LZW decoder/encoder classes are (_very_) loosely based on old C code published by Steve Rimmer in his book _Supercharged Bitmap Graphics_ in 1992.
 The rest of the GIF file support is a clean-room implementation based on the published spec.
 * LibJpegTurbo is used for JPEG decoding, because JPEGs are a beast.
+* OpenTK.Mathematics is included in the .NET Standard 2.0 and .NET Framework 4.x builds for compatibility.
+* A couple of System classes from .NET itself have been backported to the .NET Standard 2.0 and .NET Framework 4.x builds for compatibility.
 * All other file-format decoders (BMP, Targa, PNG, Aseprite) are original clean-room implementations based on their published file format specs.